Marine Water Monitoring Plan

 We are also responsible for maintaining appropriate depths so that vessels and boats can access Ross River and the Marine Precinct.

-Dredging for the Port of Townsville is carried out by a vessel called the Brisbane.
-You can watch a video about how she operates below.
+Maintenance dredging for the Port of Townsville is carried out by a vessel called the Brisbane.

 Any dredged material that is going to be deposited into an alternate location in the ocean is tested under rigorous requirements in accordance with the London Protocol (an international agreement relating to the disposal of dredged material in Australian waters).